Graduate Certificate in Museum Studies

 b.
 An unofficial copy of your KU transcript;

 c.
-A letter of support from your graduate degree program.
+A letter of support from your faculty advisor or director of graduate study in your graduate degree program.

-Non-KU graduate students must complete an application to the Graduate School for admission into the certificate program and submit an application fee along with the following materials:
+Non-KU graduate students must complete a certificate-seeking application to Graduate Studies and submit an application fee along with the following materials:

 a.
 A letter stating your interest in the Museum Studies Graduate Certificate program.
 In 2-3 pages, address such topics as (1) what about museums and museum studies particularly interests you, (2) how the Certificate will support or enhance your career goals, (3) the area of museum work most relevant to your career goals, (4) relevant experience and background information, (5) how KU’s program matches your interests, and (6) anything else you think is important to your application.